 Santa Ana, El Salvador

-- Sunday: Goodbyes.
-Continue your journey in El Salvador independently or head home.
+Sunday: Goodbyes.
+Depart for home or continue your journey in El Salvador independently.

 Gerald Schmidt has volunteered with Habitat for Humanity for over 25 years.
 He leads a team from his church on an annual build in the Midwest, and he’s a construction crew leader for his local Habitat affiliate.
 Gerald also enjoys participating in the annual Jimmy and Rosalynn Carter Work project.

 After retirement, Gerald got involved in Habitat’s Global Village program and has led teams to Fiji and Thailand.
 Gerald is a world traveler, having visited over 40 countries, and he lived in China and the United Kingdom.
 Some of his hobbies included bicycling, alpine skiing, scuba diving and woodworking.

 For Gerald, the excitement of leading a Global Village team comes from working hand in hand with a diverse group of people and the homeowner to help build a home that transforms the lives of all involved.
 Habitat gives him the opportunity to demonstrate God’s love in action and promote Habitat’s vision of a world where everyone has a decent place to live.
 Through his travels, he has seen firsthand the staggering impact of substandard housing and wants to make a difference by having his team not only come away from the project having done something to help others, but to also have learned about poverty housing and how they can become ambassadors for change in the world.